Damiano Zoffoli

 Damiano Zoffoli (17 July 1960) is an Italian politician.
 He was from 1997 to 2005 mayor of Cesenatico for the Christian-leftist Italian People's Party and The Daisy.
 In February 2015 he replaced Alessandra Moretti as a Member of the European Parliament (MEP) representing the Democratic Party in the constituency of North East Italy.

 In parliament, Zoffoli has been a member of the Progressive Alliance of Socialists and Democrats group.
 Since 2015, he has been a member of the Committee on the Environment, Public Health and Food Safety.
 In addition to his committee assignments, has been serving as vice-chairman of the parliament's delegation for relations with Iran.

+Biography

+A graduate of the University of Bologna with a degree in medicine and surgery, Zoffoli is a dentist and has worked as an educator in Catholic youth groups.
+Active in the PPI during the 1990s, he began his political career in 1997, when he was elected mayor of his hometown, Cesenatico.
+He served two terms in office until 2005, when he was elected regional councilor for Legislative Assembly of Emilia-Romagna, a position to which he was re-elected in the subsequent regional elections of 2010.
+In the Regional Assembly, he served as Chair of the Economic Policy Committee and later of the Territory, Environment, and Mobility Committee.

+In 2014, he ran in the European elections as a candidate for the Democratic Party (Italy) in the Northeast Italy constituency, receiving 52,233 votes and finishing as the top non-elected candidate in the constituency.
+On February 18, 2015, following the resignation of Alessandra Moretti (who was running for President of the Veneto Region), he was sworn in as a Member of the European Parliament, a position he held until the end of the legislative term.